 "Metaverse" is undoubtedly one of the most hyped buzzwords as we enter 2022.
 Even though it was an old concept, the metaverse notion was rejuvenated in 2021 by several significant catalysts.
-Some of them point us to underpinning technologies that could considerably advance our path towards it.
+Some of them point us to underpinning technologies that could considerably advance our path toward it.

 This article discusses what essential impacts a full-fledged Metaverse will bring us, where we are in this journey, and why we are at a milestone moment for the Metaverse.

-The incredible surge in the interest for Metaverse
+The incredible surge in interest for Metaverse

 Figure 1 (a) shows the Google Trends worldwide search interest for "metaverse" since 2004.
 The amount has been largely negligible until 2021.
 We see the first notable bump in April and then an insane increase in the fourth quarter.
-If we zoom in to the year 2021 only and compare it with the search term "crypto", as in Figure 1 (b), we can find that the April bump for "metaverse" search coincides with the peak search interest for "crypto" (which is actually "crypto"s historical all-time high search interest).
+If we zoom in to the year 2021 only and compare it with the search term "crypto", as in Figure 1 (b), we can find that the April bump for the "metaverse" search coincides with the peak search interest for "crypto" (which is actually "crypto"s historical all-time high search interest).

-The incredible surge of "metaverse" search interest after October associates with another search increase for "crypto".
+The incredible surge of "metaverse" search interest after October was associated with another search increase for "crypto".
 This time, the "crypto" peak search interest is roughly 70% of its peak earlier in the year, but the "metaverse" peak search interest actually sees an astounding 10+ fold expansion over its prior peak in April.
-This exuberant public sentiment over "metaverse" is likely fueled by another factor: many bullish updates from dominant tech companies in the industry, especially Facebook.
-During the period leading to the end of October, Facebook announced that it is spending at least $10B on Metaverse over the year, plans to hire 10,000 in EU to build Metaverse, and it even rebranded itself into "Meta".
+This exuberant public sentiment over the "metaverse" is likely fueled by another factor: many bullish updates from dominant tech companies in the industry, especially Facebook.
+During the period leading to the end of October, Facebook announced that it is spending at least $10B on Metaverse over the year, plans to hire 10,000 in EU to build Metaverse, and even rebranded itself into "Meta".

 These two catalysts, "crypto" and the tech industry's push for an immersive metaverse experience, correlate well with the two primary aspects of Metaverse development, as we will examine in the following sections.